Sindhi literature: Early period (712–1030)

-Soomra Period (1030-1350)
+Soomra period (1030–1350)

-When Arabs rule declined in Sindh, Sindhi-speaking inhabitants defeated the Arabs and became rulers of Sindh.
-This period is known as the classical period of Sindhi literature, although Persian remained the official language and Arabic remained as a religious language.
-The Soomra dynasty ruled over Sindh nearly two centuries.
-In that period, the Sindhi language expanded and new literary ideas were expressed in Gech (گيچ) and Gahi (ڳاھ).
+As the Arabs lost control of Sindh, Sindhi-speaking inhabitants became rulers.
+This period is known as the classical period of Sindhi literature, although Persian remained the administrative language and Arabic remained a religious language.
+The Soomra dynasty ruled Sindh for over three centuries.
+The Sindhi language expanded and new literary ideas were expressed in Gech (گيچ) and Gahi (ڳاھ).